sayar/RedisMVA/module5_redis_python_node/README.md

   },
 ```

-This will tell websites to start the website using that command.
+This will tell Azure Websites to start the website using that command.

-We'll have to tell the driver that it needs to connect to an azure redis cache instead of hte local one.
-We can do this by adding the credentials to the redis client.
+We'll have to tell the driver that it needs to connect to an Azure Redis Cache instead of the local one.
+We can do this by adding the credentials to the Redis client.

 ```js
 var client = redis.createClient(6379, "<redis cache name>.redis.cache.windows.net", {auth_pass: '<password>', return_buffers: true});
 ```

-Initialize your git repository, add azure as a remote with the git publish link you got from azure websites:
+Initialize your Git repository, add Azure as a remote with the Git publish link you got from Azure Websites:

 ```bash
 # initialize git repo